Azure/azure-functions-sql-extension/README.md

 - Hit 'F5' to run your code.
 Both an HttpTrigger and SQLBinding will run.
 - Click the link that appears in your terminal.
 If you get a 'HTTP ERROR 500' message, replace the browser url after the last '/' with 1.
 The url should look like 'localhost:7071/api/employees/1'
 - You should see your database output in the browser window.
-Congratulations!
+- Congratulations!
 You have successfully created your first SQL input binding!
+Checkout [Input Binding Samples](#Input-Binding-Samples) for more information on how to use it and explore on your own!

 ### Output Binding Tutorial ###

-Note: The values in sample code assume that the SQL database is setup as shown in 'Create Azure SQL Database.'
+Note: This tutorial assumes that the SQL database is setup as shown in 'Create Azure SQL Database.'

 - Open your app in VSCode
 - Press 'F1' and search for 'Azure Functions: Create Function'